Last Updated on

 Glass doors, windows, and other glass surfaces usually get affected during spray paint.
 Paint is very tough to remove from any surface especially when it is glass.
 When paint gets dried, one can’t simply remove it with a rag or water.
 It is even more difficult if graffiti is sprayed on the glass.
 Common paint removers don’t work on the dried paint.
 Here are some effective and easy ways for how to remove spray paint from glass.

-1.How to Remove Spray Paint from Glass- Graffiti Special
+Best Way To Remove Spray Paint from Glass – Graffiti Special

 IF you home or office windows are vandalized by teenagers with spray paint cans, you can remove spray paint easily without calling a professional.
 A product named SoSafe is available in various color-coded formulas made specially to work on different surface materials.
 Here is a cleaning method for how to remove spray paint from glass using SoSafe.

-You need following materials to clean spray paint from glass.
+You need the following materials to clean spray paint from glass.